kyma-project/community/guidelines/releases-guidelines/02-kyma-release-process.md

 5. Run `dep ensure -v --vendor-only` in the `development/tools` directory to install dependencies.
 5. Run `go run development/tools/cmd/rendertemplates/main.go --config templates/config.yaml` in the root of the repository to generate jobs.
 6. Run `go test ./development/tools/jobs/...` in the root of the repository.
 If any of the tests is marked red, fix it using these guidelines:
-  * For release tests using `GetKymaReleasesSince` with a release that is no longer supported, change the method to `GetAllKymaReleases`.
+  * For release tests using `GetKymaReleasesSince` or `jobsuite.Since` with a release that is no longer supported, change the method to `GetAllKymaReleases` or `jobsuite.AllReleases` respectively.
-  * For release tests using `GetKymaReleasesUntil` with a release that is no longer supported, remove the part of the test which includes the method.
+  * For release tests using `GetKymaReleasesUntil` or `jobsuite.Until` with a release that is no longer supported, remove the part of the test which includes the method.
 7. If tests are green, commit all jobs.
 The new release jobs are ready.

 ## Steps